companieshouse/chs-log-scraper/README.md

 # chs-log-scraper

-Infrastructure code for the provisioning of object storage for CHS environment logs.
+Infrastructure code for the provisioning of object storage for CHS environment service logs.

 ## Overview